Quantization and isotropic submanifolds: Generalized Bergman kernels on Symplectic Manifolds

-Let $L^2(X,E_p)$ be the completion of $\cinf(X,E_p)$ with respect to $\<\cdot,\cdot\>_p$.
+Let $\|\cdot\|_p$ be the associated $L^2$-norm, and let $L^2(X,E_p)$ be the completion of $\cinf(X,E_p)$ with respect to $\|\cdot\|_p$.
 Then $\Delta_p$ is a self-adjoint second order differential operator on $L^2(X,E_p)$, and has discrete spectrum contained in $\R$.
-Furthermore, we have the following refinement of \cite[Th.2.a]{GU}.
+Furthermore, we have the following refinement of \cite[Th.~2a)]{GU88}.

 \begin{theorem}{\cite[Cor.~1.2]{MM02}} There exist $\til{C},~C>0$ such that for all $p\in\N^*$,

 where $\mu_0=\inf\limits_{x\in X,v\in T^{(1,0)}_xX} R^L_x(v,\overline{v})/g^{TX}_{x}(v,\overline{v})$. \end{theorem}